joshvocal/Moodify/README.md

 ### Prerequisites

-* A Premium Spotify account.
+* A Premium Spotify account

 ```
 Only Premium Spotify users will be able to log in and play music with this library.